FlozzyDev/cse210-hw/prove/Develop03/readme.txt

 This week is fairly busy at work so we will see how far I can get.

 2/12/24 - I will fully admit that adding the dataclass probably made this way more complicated than what it needed to be, but my hope is it will be worth it if I add some other data to pull in since it's a bit generic and I have a template if I use CSVs.

-I'm also pretty confident that I will be making the scripture / quote constructors static as I only should ever need 1 at a time.
-Still need to read more to better understand them, but I'm fairly confident that will solve some of my grosser code, like making the null/null Scripture.
+Okay - I realize I could just change the reference, need to check if that's okay